 What Is Separation Pay?

-However, there are underlying conditions that have to be met in order for an employee to receive such payments.
+However, there are underlying conditions that have to be met for an employee to receive such payments.
 These conditions are called authorized causes, which means the termination of employment must be for valid business reasons under the labor laws and not due to violations by the employee.

-Who Qualifies for Separation Pay?
+Who Qualifies for Severance Pay?

 1. According to the Labor Code